-NEVER use a hammer, or other unapproved driving tools to insert pilot rods or probes.
+NEVER use a steel hammer/mallet, or other unapproved driving tools to insert pilot rods or probes.
+The impact from metal hammers is too sharp/sudden.
 Probes may be permanently damaged if driven with unapproved driving tools.

 Sensor Installation Guidelines